-In my ministry to young women, the number one reason I hear for not studying the Bible is that they don’t know how (hence this series).
+In my ministry to young women, the number one reason I hear for not studying the Bible is that they don’t know how.
 The number two reason is “I want to read the Bible, but I don’t want to be legalistic about it.”

 I get it.
 I grew up as a little Pharisee trying to earn God’s favor by my good works.
 When the gospel set me free at age 14, that long rooted weed of legalism took a while to die.
 For a long time, what I thought was discipline was really legalism and what I avoided out of legalism was actually discipline.
 Legalism and discipline were muddled together like two balls of similarly colored yarn.
 As God began working out the knots, I realized legalism and discipline have less to do with the action and more about the heart behind the action.

 In the dictionary, legalism is defined as “ strict adherence to a law or prescription.”
 It is mindless and driven by fear.
 Discipline is defined as “ activity, exercise, or regimen that develops or improves a skill.”
 It is mindful and rooted in a desire for godliness and driven by gratitude.

 If you were training for a marathon, no one would tell you to stop running every day because it’s legalism.
 So, why we do we say this when it comes to something far more effective on our souls like studying God’s Word?

 Here is a list of some of the lies of legalism- and the truths about discipline that set us free:

 Legalism says, “I am accepted because of what I do.”
 Discipline says, “I am accepted by Christ because of what he has done.”